-The Masterworks Chorus is comprised of about 50+ singers from Palm Beach and Martin Counties.
-Members have varied musical and professional backgrounds, but they have in common their love of singing classic choral pieces.
+The Masterworks Chorus is comprised of 60+ singers from Palm Beach and Martin Counties.
+Members have varied musical and professional backgrounds, but they all have in common their love of singing classic choral pieces.

 What it means to me to be a Masterworks Chorus member